bosahchude/blog/_posts/2016-10-21-improving-typing-skills.md

 Here's what I like most about GNU Typist:

 1. Support for alternative keyboard layouts including Dvorak and Colemak.
-2. Extremely lightweight (>500kb)
+2. Extremely lightweight (<500kb).
-3. Multiplatform and Open Source (Take that Mavis Beacon!)
+3. Multiplatform and Open Source (Take that Mavis Beacon!).
 4. Hands down the best touch typing course I've ever seen.
-Unlike other typing tutors, GNU Typist focuses on teaching you the most used characters and vowels so you're typing full words and sentences after just learning the position of only 10 characters on the keyboard.
+Unlike other typing tutors, GNU Typist focuses on teaching you the most used characters and vowels so you're typing full words and sentences after just learning the positions of only 10 characters on the keyboard.
-5. Comes with detailed documentation that show you how to plug in special languages or custom lessons
+5. Comes with detailed documentation that show you how to plug in special languages or custom lessons.

 ## Typespeed

-Typespeed fills a void that I felt was really lacking in GNU Typist--Games.
+[Typespeed](http://typespeed.sourceforge.net/) fills a void that I felt was really lacking in GNU Typist--Games.
 Seriously, whoever thought leaving out games from GNU Typist was a good idea need to question their need to suck the fun out of life.

 ![Typespeed]({{site.baseurl}}/assets/images/Typespeed.jpg)

-If you already know how to touch type and just looking for a 3 minute commitment during a rest to blow off steam, Typespeed is your best friend.
+If you already know how to touch type and you're just looking for a 3 minute non-commitment during a rest to blow off steam, Typespeed is your best friend.

-The beauty of Typespeed is that you get to familiarize yourself with your programming language of choice while also having fun.
+The beauty of Typespeed is that you get to familiarize yourself with any programming language of choice while also having fun.
 It comes with presets of C# keywords, Dos and Unix Commands.
-You can also add the keywords of a programming language, framework and platform.
+You can also add the keywords of a programming language, framework or platform.
 You can even add those curly and square brackets `[] {}` that slow programmers down a lot.

 ![Typespeed]({{site.baseurl}}/assets/images/Typespeed-2.jpg)